grate-driver/grate/Fragment-Shader-ISA.md

 The Tegra fragment shader ISA is not as straight forward as [[Vertex Shader ISA]].

-The fragment shader is separated into three different instruction streams.
+The fragment shader is separated into (at least) three different instruction streams:
 * MFU - multi-function unit, varying interpolate and special functions
 * TEX - texture lookups
 * ALU - arithmetic logic unit